Modern Slavery Statement

 1. Message from Kevin Moore, Chief Executive Officer

-Kettle Foods Ltd is opposed to modern slavery at any level and our zero-tolerance approach recognises the responsibility that we share with our suppliers to tackle hidden labour exploitation.
+Kettle Foods Ltd has evaluated the KPI’s it intends to use during the coming year to ensure the issue of modern slavery and human trafficking continues to be in the spotlight.
+Kettle Foods remains opposed to modern slavery at any level and our zero-tolerance approach recognises the responsibility that we share with our suppliers to tackle hidden labour exploitation.
 We expect and maintain the highest standards from our staff and anyone with whom we do business.

 2. Introduction